 She also volunteers her time with VIDA, a non-profit organization that provides pro bono legal services to Women victim of Domestic Violence.
-Lastly, she volunteers with Americans for Immigrant Justice, where she gives pro bono advices to Immigrant detainees and represents them in Immigration Court Proceedings.
+Lastly, she volunteers with Americans for Immigrant Justice and Friends of Broward Detainees, where she gives pro bono advices to Immigrant detainees and represents them in Immigration Court Proceedings.

-She is a member of the Miami-Dade County Bar Association, the Broward County Bar Association, the American Immigration Lawyers Association, and the Haitian Lawyers Association.
+She is a member of the Miami-Dade County Bar Association, the Broward County Bar Association, the American Immigration Lawyers Association, and the President-Elect of the Haitian Lawyers Association.